-Beginning in the 2022-2023 school year, the Zinn Education Project will launch the Prentiss-Charney Teacher Fellows program.
-Named for education activists C. J. Prentiss and Michael Charney, the fellowship will offer support for a cohort of 15 people’s history teacher leaders a year.
+The Zinn Education Project launched the Prentiss Charney Teacher Fellows program in 2022.
+Named for education activists C. J. Prentiss and Michael Charney, the fellowship offers support for a cohort of 15 to 20 people’s history teacher leaders a year.

 The United States is, once again, facing an intense battle over what narrative children will learn about U.S. history and what future they will create.